What is Catchafire?

 Catchafire is an online, volunteer-matching platform that matches your organization with professional, virtual volunteers to help complete the projects most critical for your organization’s success.
 Their community of vetted volunteers offer assistance with over 120 types of capacity-building projects, ranging from short-term graphic design projects like creating a new brochure to long-term initiatives such as leadership coaching and strategic planning.

 If you are selected for a membership, you will also receive in-person training, webinar support, and tech support throughout the process to maximize your membership.
-Each one year membership is paid for in full by the Community Foundation for Southern Arizona.
+Each one-year membership is paid for in full by the Community Foundation for Southern Arizona and our regional funding partners.
+If an organization were to purchase an annual membership directly from Catchafire, the cost would be $2,000 a year.

 Watch the video below to learn how other nonprofits have utilized the Catchafire platform to increase their impact.